Epilogue environment backdrop

 Details

-A school arranged group project with the theme ‘conflict within’.
-We had 4 weeks to produce this and the engine is Unreal Engine 5.2.
+Epilogue is a school arranged group project with the theme being ‘conflict within’.
+We had a total of 4 weeks to produce this project and the engine we had to use was Unreal Engine 5.2.

-Epilogue is a first person rogue experience where the player fights of waves of enemies and scavenge for weapon upgrade cards.
+The game is a first person rogue shooter where the player fights off hordes of enemies and scavenges for weapon upgrade cards until they have cleared all 5 stages (of grief).

 Team